-Source: audited non-consolidated financial statements of BOF
+Source: audited non-consolidated financial statements of BOF for years 2013 - 2014

-In 2014 net change in cash and cash equivalents of BOF amounted to positive EUR 1.2m while in 2013 it was negative EUR 5.0m.
+In 2014 net change in cash and cash equivalents amounted to positive EUR 1.2m while in 2013 it was negative EUR 5.0m.
 Cash flow from core activities dropped to negative EUR 0.2m from positive EUR 0.5m impacted by a fall in interest received (on loans to SPVs) to EUR 0.3m from EUR 0.9m.
 Operating expenses paid were largely stable at EUR 0.5m.
 Cash outflow relating to investing activities decreased to EUR 1.4m from EUR 5.4m owing mainly to EUR 6.5m reduction in loans issued to SPVs partly offset by EUR 2.5m lower repayments of these loans.
-Cash flow from financing activities stood at positive EUR 2.8m consisting of EUR 3.0m proceeds from issuance of new units and EUR 0.2m outflow due to dividends paid to unitholders.
+Cash flow from financing activities stood at positive EUR 2.8m consisting of EUR 3.0m proceeds from issuance of new Units and EUR 0.2m outflow due to dividends paid to unitholders.
 In 2013 EUR 1.2m of new capital raised from unitholders was largely offset by EUR 1.2m dividends distributed.

-8.10.5.
+6.17.5.
 Capital Resources of Europa SPV

-The fair value of Europa SC property constituted 41% of the BOF's gross assets and 43% of its property portfolio value as of 31 December 2015.
+As of 30 September 2016, the fair value of Europa SC property constituted 28% of the Fund's total assets and 29% of its property portfolio value.
 This section provides an analysis of capital resources of Europa SPV.
-Financial information presented in this section is derived from audited financial statements of Europa SPV prepared according to Business Accounting Standards of the Republic of Lithuania and disclosed in Appendices F-H.
+Financial information presented in this section is derived from Europa SPV's reviewed interim financial statements for the 6-month period ended 30 June 2016 and audited financial statements for years 2013 - 2015 disclosed in Appendices G-J. Europa SPV's financial statements have been prepared according to Business Accounting Standards of the Republic of Lithuania